MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 > [!Note]
 > For additional guidance on identifying your customer and understanding their needs, please see the [Customer-Focused Creative Process](coming-soon.md) section and then return to this section to continue design.

-## Why optimize?
-* It can be very distracting to optimize for all at once
-	* Example: cursors!
-See it, say it tooltips!
-Rays!
-* As users build intuition for the modalities, we recommend guidelines to build understanding and confidence

-## What does optimization mean?

-The way the user interacts with your application will be very different depending on the mode they are on.
-Affordances provide the guidelines they need to get started as well as the assurance that the system is responding to them (think about the first time people started using a mouse, something that was unfamiliar at the time).
-Without thoughtful affordances, users could quickly become overwhelmed.
+To encourage a customer-focused approach to design, we recommend following the guidance below to select the interaction model that's optimized for your customer.

+Why follow this guidance?

+* Our interaction models are tested for objective and subjective criteria such as physical and cognitive effort, intuitiveness, and learnability.
+* Because interaction differs, visual and audio affordances and object behavior may also differ between the interaction models.
+* Combining parts of multiple interaction models together creates the risk of competing affordances, such as simultaneous hand rays and a gaze cursor, which overwhelm and confuse users.

-Here are some examples of how affordances and behaviors would be optimized for each mode, keeping in mind crucial user questions like: "How do I know if it's working?", "What can I do?", "What did I just do?"
+Here are some examples of how affordances and behaviors are optimized for each interaction model.
+We often see new users as similar questions, such as "how do I know the system is working, how do I know what I can do, and how do I know if it understood what I just did?"

 <br><br>

 <table>